-If you have a drill press or a drill press stand in your workshop a drill press vise (drill press vice) is almost a necessity.
+If you have a drill press or a drill press stand in your workshop a drill press vise (drill press vice) is almost a necessity, and you can make one yourself very easily.
 A drill press vise is a piece of equipment that holds and secures a workpiece tightly between its jaws so that the material remains in place and does not move during drilling.

 When it comes to woodworking it is better to use a wooden drill press vise instead of a metal one.
 Accumulated dirt and other impurities from the metal vise tend to get into the wood and devaluate the workpiece.
 There are multiple different ways how to make a wooden drill press vise.
 I chose a fairly simple one that can be followed even by woodworking beginners.